 Goal Area 3 – Every child is protected from violence and exploitation

-In 2020, UNICEF continued its commitment for every child with efforts to prevent and respond to violence, exploitation, abuse and harmful practices, as set out in the Convention on the Rights of the Child.
+In 2021, UNICEF adapted programming to continue to reach vulnerable children across the world, with efforts to prevent and respond to violence, exploitation, abuse and harmful practices, as set out in the Convention on the Rights of the Child.

 Goal Area 4 – Every child lives in a safe and clean environment